RockyCal/Affixes/README.md

 # Affixes

+Our final project for Computational Linguistics (LIGN 165, UCSD).
 In order to conduct frequency analysis of the targeted prefixes “un”, “in”, “dis” and “non”, our group set out to create a program that can identify the desired orthographic strings, recognize whether or not they serve as prefixes (versus non-morphemic letter strings) and perform token and type frequency analysis.

 ## Getting Started